""

 Admissions

 Applicants to the program typically have at least one year of college-level biology, chemistry, physics, and calculus.
 In addition, applicants should highlight their substantive experiences and career goals in freshwater and marine sciences.
-Prospective students make direct contact with potential faculty advisors.
+Prospective students should make direct contact with potential faculty advisors.
 Admission depends upon finding a match between the skills and interests of the applicant and the needs of a suitable faculty mentor.

 Graduate School Resources